 March 11, in Notthinghamshire, is Penny Loaf Day.
 For three nights Hercules Clay dreamed that he saw his house on fire.
 So convinced was he of impending doom that he moved his family out.
 They had no sooner left the property, when a bomb fired by Parliamentary forces during the English Civil War, destroyed the house.
 As thanks for his lucky escape, Hercules left £100 in trust, to provide penny loaves for the poor of the town.

-March 13 is the start of Daylight Saving Time, which begins at 2:00 A.M. that day.
-If your area observes it, don’t forget to set the clocks one hour ahead, or you may find yourself an hour late to everything!
+March 12 is the start of Daylight Saving Time, which begins at 2AM that day.
+If your area observe it, don’t forget to “spring forward” and set the clock one our ahead, or you may find yourself an hour late to EVERYTHING!